 You can also use

---system-site-packages to create a venv with access to the system libs.
+--system-site-packages to create a venv with access to

 When you tell fades to create a virtualenv using one dependency and don’t specify a version, it will install the latest one from PyPI.